 I was also happy to know that you can visit some of the artisan’s shops, watch the process in real life, and buy directly from them.

 Rota do Românico

-I had downloaded the Romanesque Route’s (Rota do Românico in Portuguese) mobile app one year ago, long before I ran into them at the BTL.
+I had downloaded the Romanesque Route’s (Rota do Românico) mobile app one year ago, long before running into them at the BTL.
 As the promoter explained the routes to hotel desk managers interested in suggesting this to their guests, I found myself taking info sheet after info sheet of routes I’d like to explore.